satish-chaurasiya/Facial_attendance/README.md

 # Facial_attendance
-This is Very simple Project that can Record the attendance of the employee along with their Emotional status.
+This is Very simple Project that can Record the attendance of the employee along with their Emotional status with corresponding time